Policy-based evidence making: Examples

 Similar reasoning has been advanced in respect of public policy on alcohol and narcotics.

+Mentions

 In July 2006, Rebecca Boden and Debbie Epstein published a paper in which they wrote:

 This need [for evidence] has been reified in the UK and elsewhere, as routines of "evidence-based policy"-making have been hardwired into the business of Government.
 Intuitively, basing policies that affect people's lives and the economy on rigorous academic research sounds rational and desirable.
 However, such approaches are fundamentally flawed by virtue of the fact that Government, in its broadest sense, seeks to capture and control the knowledge producing processes to the point where this type of "research" might best be described as "policy-based evidence".

 The term "policy-based evidence making" was later referred to in a report of the United Kingdom House of Commons Select Committee on Science and Technology into Scientific Advice, Risk and Evidence Based Policy Making issued in October 2006.
 The committee stated: